jmshearer/UselessBoxWithLED/README.md

 # Useless Box with LED
-This was originally created as a Secret Santa gift for our office gift exchange but quickly became a fun item to teach some STEM basics, based on [this project on Thingiverse](https://www.thingiverse.com/thing:415296).
+This was originally created as a Secret Santa gift for our office gift exchange but quickly became a fun item to teach some STEM basics.
+It is based on [this project on Thingiverse](https://www.thingiverse.com/thing:415296).
 This version adds some "personality" and an optional multicolor LED.

 ![Useless Box Animated GIF](Docs/Sample.gif)